MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 A `flush` directive without a *variable-list* synchronizes all shared objects except inaccessible objects with automatic storage duration.
 (This is likely to have more overhead than a `flush` with a *variable-list*.)
 A `flush` directive without a *variable-list* is implied for the following directives:

 - `barrier`
 - At entry to and exit from `critical`
 - At entry to and exit from `ordered`
 - At entry to and exit from `parallel`
 - At exit from `for`
 - At exit from `sections`
 - At exit from `single`
 - At entry to and exit from `parallel for`
 - At entry to and exit from `parallel sections`

 The directive isn't implied if a `nowait` clause is present.
 It should be noted that the `flush` directive isn't implied for any of the following:

 - At entry to `for`
 - At entry to or exit from `master`
 - At entry to `sections`
 - At entry to `single`

 A reference that accesses the value of an object with a volatile-qualified type behaves as if there were a `flush` directive specifying that object at the previous sequence point.
 A reference that modifies the value of an object with a volatile-qualified type behaves as if there were a `flush` directive specifying that object at the subsequent sequence point.

-Note that because the `flush` directive doesn't have a C language statement as part of its syntax, there are some restrictions on its placement within a program.
+Because the `flush` directive doesn't have a C language statement as part of its syntax, there are some restrictions on its placement within a program.
 See [Appendix C](c-openmp-c-and-cpp-grammar.md) for the formal grammar.
 The example below illustrates these restrictions.

 ```cpp
 /* ERROR - The flush directive cannot be the immediate